menu

 De Graff is a very small village located in the state of Ohio.
 With a population of 1,249 people and just one neighborhood, De Graff is the 548th largest community in Ohio.
-De Graff has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+De Graff has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

-When you are in De Graff, you'll notice that it is more blue-collar than most other communities in America.
-40.12% of De Graff’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, De Graff is generally considered to be a blue-collar town.
+40.12% of the De Graff workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, De Graff is a village of professionals, production and manufacturing workers, and construction workers and builders.
 There are especially a lot of people living in De Graff who work in community and social services (12.76%), teaching (11.04%), and management occupations (5.64%).

 De Graff is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, De Graff’s overall crime rate is lower than average for the country.

-De Graff is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, De Graff does not have a public transit system used by locals to get to and from work.

 The per capita income in De Graff in 2022 was $39,042, which is upper middle income relative to Ohio and the nation.
 This equates to an annual income of $156,168 for a family of four.
 However, De Graff contains both very wealthy and poor people as well.